IRL: INTERACTIONS & RELATIONSHIPS LAB

 Text Message Content as a Window into Youth Alcohol, Substance Use, and Mental Health

 There is a wealth of information in text-based big data, but our ability to understand the contents is limited by existing tools.
 This projects seek to leverage the information in private messages to better understand young adult risk contexts.
-Our LIWC dictionary of "Alcohol Talk" is a newly-developed quantitative tool that gets at alcohol-related language and is predictive of same day drinking behaviors.

 Picture